+Source: NPSAS:18-AC.
+The table numbers to retrieve results are brglre and tsqemz.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Students with foster care history are defined as those students who answered yes to the FAFSA question, ““At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
+Students with foster care history are defined as those students who answered yes to the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”
 Enrollment status is determined by the number of months a student was enrolled either part- or full-time.

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table numbers to retrieve results are brglre and tsqemz.

-Despite students with foster care history attending schools that have lower tuition and fees, they still face similar or higher costs of attendance at public 2-year and public 4-year schools.
-Figure 5 above shows that in general students with foster care history face about the same cost of attendance as other youth at public schools.
-Given that they face lower tuition and fees, this implies they face a higher nontuition costs likely because they do not have the option of living with their parents.
-Students with foster care history do face lower costs at 4-year private institutions, likely due to choosing lower cost institutions than other students.
+Despite students with foster care history attending schools that have lower tuition and fees, they still face similar or higher costs of attendance at public two-year and public four-year schools.
+Figure 6 shows that, in general, students with foster care history face about the same cost of attendance as other youth at public schools.
+Given that they face lower tuition and fees, this implies that they face higher nontuition costs, probably because they do not have the option of living with their parents.
+Students with foster care history do face lower costs at four-year private institutions, likely due to choosing lower-cost institutions than other students.
 Private schools also have the lowest rate of students living at home, so this is not narrowing the difference in price between students with foster care history and students without foster care history.

-Figure 5.
+Figure 6.
 Median cost by institution type and student type